kgorgi/starter-snake-node-ts/README.md

 * Keeping your Repl open in a second window while games are running is helpful for watching server activity and debugging any problems with your Battlesnake.

-* You can use the JavaScript [console.log function](https://developer.mozilla.org/en-US/docs/Web/API/Console/log) to output information to your server logs.
+* You can use the [console.log function](https://developer.mozilla.org/en-US/docs/Web/API/Console/log) to output information to your server logs.
 This is very useful for debugging logic in your code during Battlesnake games.

 * Review the [Battlesnake API Docs](https://docs.battlesnake.com/references/api) to learn what information is provided with each command.